 CALL FOR PROPOSALS

-The Albert Lepage Center for History in the Public Interest at Villanova University is pleased to announce a new funding opportunity to support public-facing historical projects related to the theme of “Cities in Historical Perspective.”
+The Albert Lepage Center for History in the Public Interest at Villanova University is pleased to announce a funding opportunity to support public-facing historical projects related to the theme of “Labor in Historical Perspective.”

 The Center seeks submissions from a diverse pool of applicants that are original and imaginative in content and form.
 The Center is always interested in funding proposals that adopt a global approach and highlight issues of class, gender, race, activism, corporate influence and political power.
 We strongly encourage members of minority and underrepresented populations to apply.